Coat of arms of Poland: History

 According to legend, the White Eagle emblem originated when Poland's legendary founder Lech saw a white eagle's nest.
 When he looked at the bird, a ray of sunshine from the red setting sun fell on its wings, so they appeared tipped with gold, the rest of the eagle was pure white.
 He was delighted and decided to settle there and placed the eagle on his emblem.
 He also named the place Gniezdno (currently Gniezno) from the Polish word gniazdo ("nest").

-The symbol of an eagle appeared for the first time on the coins made during the reign of Bolesław I (992-1025), initially as the coat of arms of the Piast dynasty.
+The symbol of an eagle appeared for the first time on the coins made during the reign of Bolesław I (992–1025), initially as the coat of arms of the Piast dynasty.
 Beginning in the 12th century, the eagle has appeared on the shields, ensigns, coins, and seals of the Piast dukes.
 It appeared on the Polish coat of arms during Przemysł II reign as a reminder of the Piast tradition before the fragmentation of Poland.

 The eagle's graphic form has changed throughout centuries.
 Its recent shape, accepted in 1927, was designed by professor Zygmunt Kamiński and was based on the eagle's form from the times of Stefan Batory's reign.
 It was adapted to stamps or round shields rather than to a rectangular shape.

-The arms of the Polish–Lithuanian Commonwealth was quartered, with Polish eagle and Lithuanian Pahonia on opposite sides.
-Kings used to place their own emblems in the center of the national coat of arms (i.e., House Vasa).
+The arms of the Polish–Lithuanian Commonwealth was quartered, with Polish eagle and Lithuanian Pogonia on opposite sides.
+Kings used to place their own emblems in escutcheon point (i.e., House Vasa).

-Despite the fact that new emblems were given to provinces established by the invaders after the partitions of Poland, the White Eagle remained there with or without crown and occasionally with face turned towards left and in some exceptions with Pahonia.
+Despite the fact that new emblems were given to provinces established by the invaders after the partitions of Poland, the White Eagle remained there with or without crown and occasionally with face turned towards left and in some exceptions with Pogonia.
 But in most cases they were combined with the invader's emblem.

 The Poles conscientiously collected coins from the pre-partitions period with the eagle on their obverse and reverse.
-The symbol of the eagle, often with Pahonia, appeared on numerous flags and emblems of the November Uprising.
+The symbol of the eagle, often with Pogonia, appeared on numerous flags and emblems of the November Uprising.